 - Perhaps, if you’re a woman, you’re encouraged by their sensitivity and support for women’s issues in his role as the Minister for women, such as over 60,000 domestic violence cases, reduction in Shelters, fair & equal pay, misogyny and his support for you while you’re ironing your husband’s clothes?
-Giving back $100M after you have taken $300M doesn’t really count.
+Giving back $100M after you have taken $300M doesn’t count.

 - Perhaps if you’re a journalist, or blogger or involved in any information sharing role, it’s the extra security you feel knowing that you only have to write in support of “Team Australia” and that you don’t need to worry yourself about matters pertaining to the grubby issues of abuse of power and political corruption?

-- Perhaps if you’re an artist, of any kind, you’re encouraged by the realization that you have to go out and get a “real job” (perhaps in retail) because there is no party policy or increased support for the arts from this government?
+- Perhaps if you’re an artist, of any kind, you’re encouraged by the realisation that you have to go out and get a “real job” (perhaps in retail) because there is no party policy or increased support for the arts from this government?

 - Perhaps if you’re not an Australian born, you are aware of his stand on racist fear-mongering over wars in countries far across the sea, and his humanitarian bombs he is dropping on your relatives to forestall the tides of war that apparently intimately threaten us?

-- Perhaps it was the chance to continue working far beyond what you once thought was your retirement age, and the increased insurgence of medical costs due to the increasingly diverse means of extracting a co-payment from you, that you will no doubt face as you get older?
+- Perhaps it was the chance to continue working far beyond what you once thought was your retirement age, and the increased insurgency of medical costs due to the increasingly diverse means of extracting a co-payment from you, that you will no doubt face as you get older?

-- Perhaps it’s because of the preservation and conservation concerns his government has towards the ageing population of “copper infrastructure” that makes up our national network and ensures that we will never have to worry about being competitive with Third World countries like India and their high speed Internet?
+- Perhaps it’s because of the preservation and conservation concerns his government has towards the ageing population of “copper infrastructure” that makes up our national network and ensures that we will never have to worry about being competitive with Third World countries like India and their high-speed Internet?

 - Perhaps it is the opportunity he is giving other country’s companies to direct how we can legislate to protect our country’s interest, and in sure that we do not hinder their trade embargoes on cheaper medicines and the like?

-- Perhaps it was from some perverse curiosity of just how far and how large the government deficit could grow while the “adults” were in charge and perhaps to curiously observe whether the Treasurer will give yet another $9 billion away to the RBA in the hope that the Australian dollar does eventually collapse?
+- Perhaps it was from some perverse curiosity of just how far and how large the deficit could grow while the “adults” were in charge and perhaps to curiously observe whether the Treasurer will give yet another $9 billion away to the RBA in the hope that the Australian dollar does eventually collapse?

-- Perhaps it’s because you have a fluid relationship to things like reality, truth and lies, such that it doesn’t really matter to you whether there is any truth in anything that Mr. Abbott or Mr Turnbull says?
+- Perhaps it’s because you have a fluid relationship to things like reality, truth and lies, such that it doesn’t matter to you whether there is any truth in anything that Mr Abbott or Mr Turnbull says?
 Perhaps you’re invigorated intellectually by the adroit and concise manner in which either of them inspired you in his speeches?